realglobe-Inc/v-daemon/README.md

   // By default, subject name is generated from script name const example01 = await spot.use('jp.realglobe.example01')
-  // Send the signal to daemon script via server await example01.sayHi('can you hear me?')
+  // Send the signal to daemon script via server await example01.sayHi('can you hear me?', 'really?')
 })()

 ```